Guardianship: What to know

 The Guardianship and Administration Act 1995 (Tas) establishes the Guardianship Stream of the Tasmanian Civil and Administrative Tribunal (TASCAT).
 The Tribunal performs a number of functions including the appointment of guardians for adults with a disability, to make personal life-style decisions.
 The Act has also created the Office of the Public Guardian whose function is, amongst other things, to act as guardian of last resort and, where desirable, to intervene in guardianship proceedings that come before the Tribunal.

 A guardian, enduring guardian or enduring power of attorney are for when a person lacks mental capacity.
 Mental capacity has a definite meaning.
 Mental capacity is where you know what you are doing and understand the consequences of your actions.
 If you lack mental capacity, you will need a guardian, enduring guardian or enduring power of attorney.

 Guardianship is the legal responsibility and power to make important decisions on behalf of another adult, who cannot make reasonable decisions for themselves.
 Decisions may be about where that person will live, the care and services they receive, or financial matters.

 A guardian is a person who has been given the legal power to make important decisions on behalf of another adult – such as where that person should live, or what care and services the person should have.
 A guardian exercises the powers of guardianship.
-If the Board has to appoint a guardian for an adult with a disability, they will often appoint the Public Guardian.
+If the Guardianship Stream of TASCAT (the Tribunal) has to appoint a guardian for an adult with a disability, they will often appoint the Public Guardian.
 However, a guardian can also be a spouse, parent, relative or friend of the represented person.
 To be a guardian, a person must: